govardhananam/Digit-Recognition/README.md

 save the model using tensorflowjs
 Deploy the model.
 Run the Html file on the local server to test the deployed model.

-This dataset used is MNIST digit datset.
+This dataset used is MNIST digit dataset.

 # If the python notebook doesn't load